Wong Keng Liang: United States sting operation

 Wong became a target of the United States Fish and Wildlife Service (USFWS), who set up a sting operation code-named Operation Chameleon.
 The USFWS set up animal reptile companies and first made contact with Sungai Rusa Wildlife in October 1995, establishing a business relationship.
 Wong went on to use a corrupt employee in the FedEx facility in Phoenix, Arizona, to express mail protected species such as false gharial and radiated tortoises.
-He also used an American mule, James Burroughs, to fly from Malaysia with Madagascan radiated tortoises who had their legs taped inside their shells and were bundled in black socks and packed at the bottom of legal reptile shipments.
+He also used an American mule, James Burroughs, to fly from Malaysia with Madagascan radiated tortoises who had their legs taped inside their shells.
+The tortoises were bundled in black socks and packed at the bottom of legal reptile shipments.

 In order to lure Wong out of Malaysia, undercover agents agreed to meet him in Mexico with the promise of a trade in lucrative bear bile.
 He was arrested immediately after landing in Mexico City, and was extradited to the United States after a two-year court battle.
 In June 2001, a California court sentenced Wong to 71 months in prison (with credit for 34 months served in Mexico), a $60,000 fine, and banned him from exporting to the United States for three years after his release.
 In fact, he continued to export wildlife to the United States during his incarceration and immediately after his release via Sungai Rusa Wildlife and a new company he founded with Cheah Bing Shee, CBS Wildlife.

 "They'll definitely be coming with papers.
 I will have a fall guy and he will get arrested.
 Plus the goods will be confiscated, and the goods will be sold to me by the department."

 — Wong told an American undercover agent that he could smuggle Timor pythons by exploiting corruption in the Malaysian government.